Research

 10% on full mock exams

-Mixed question banks to broaden exposure and reduce pattern memorisation.
+Mixed question banks broaden exposure and reduce pattern memorisation.

-Daily review logs to track learning and reinforce retention.
+Daily review logs track progress and reinforce retention.

-Avoid passive reading as this will prevent information being stored in your long-term memory.
-Prioritise methods that mimic exam pressure and decision-making.
+Avoid passive reading—it prevents information from being stored in your long-term memory.
+Prioritise methods that simulate exam pressure and decision-making.

 What Psychological Strategies Help After Failing?

-The biggest hurdle may not be knowledge—it’s confidence.
-You may be anxious to resit the SQE due to your first attempt.
-Combat SQE retake anxiety by:
+The biggest hurdle may not be knowledge but confidence.
+You may feel anxious about resitting SQE 1 after your first attempt.
+Combat retake anxiety by:

 Reframing failure as experience, not defeat.

-Setting process goals like “30 questions per day” over “pass the exam”.
+Setting process goals, like “30 questions per day,” instead of “pass the exam.”

 Joining support groups with other retake candidates.